Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

 1. To view a list of your AI skills, the cameras associated with them, and their locations, select a deployment.

-    Once your deployment is configured, the status changes to **Configured**.

     ![Screenshot of Deployment page displaying AI Skills](media/77e6e097f90bd55096a30205bbda2e3c.png)